SABS-R3/software-engineering-day6/_episodes/03-automatically-testing-software.md

 #### Install pytest

-One of the first things we need to do is install the pytest package in our virtual environment.
-Instead of using PyCharm to configure the Conda environment, let's use the `pip` command from the command line instead:
+One of the first things we need to do is install the pytest package in our virtual environment using `pip`:

 ~~~
 $ pip install pytest